Italy elects senior judge Sergio Mattarella as president

 Mattarella's political roots are in Italy's defunct Christian Democrat party that his father Bernardo, an anti-fascist, helped to found after the war.

-Though Mattarella is not seen as having vast international experience, he did serve as defense minister in two different center-left governments, from 1999 to 2001.
+Though Mattarella is not seen as having vast international experience, he did serve as defence minister in two different centre-left governments, from 1999 to 2001.

 (Additional reporting by Giselda Vagnoni, Roberto Landucci and Isla Binnie, Editing by Dominic Evans)